Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas A&M Stats and Trends

-- The Aggies have been favored by 6.5 points or more seven times this season and are 5-2 ATS in those games.
+- The Aggies are 5-2 ATS when favored by 6.5 points or more this season.

-- Texas A&M has gone over the point total in 33.3% of its opportunities this year (four times over 12 games with a set point total).
+- Texas A&M's games this year have eclipsed the over/under in 33.3% of its opportunities (four times in 12 games with a set point total).

-- Texas A&M is 6-0 against the spread and 6-0 overall in games when it records more than 25.5 points.
+- Texas A&M is 6-0 against the spread and 6-0 overall this season when the team notches more than 25.5 points.

-- In games that Texas A&M amasses over 379.1 yards, the team is 6-0 against the spread and 6-0 overall.
+- In games that Texas A&M churns out over 379.1 yards, the team is 6-0 against the spread and 6-0 overall.

 - This year, the Aggies have turned the ball over 16 times, three more than the Tigers' takeaways (13).